UUVControl/bluerov2/README.md

 catkin_make # or <catkin build>, if you are using catkin_tools
 ```

 ## Running with UUV Simulator

-To run a demonstration with the vehicle with teleoperation, you can run a UUV
+To run a demonstration with the vehicle, you can run a UUV
 simulator Gazebo scenario, such as

 ```bash